Whipple10m/Documentation/papers/README.md

-# List of papers Whipple papers (possibly incomplete)
+# List of Whipple papers

-(This initial list from ADS needs to be filtered)
+Here we compile a list of papers that describe the Whipple 10m telescope and its campaign of observations from 1968 to 2008.
+The list was generated from a search of [ADS](https://ui.adsabs.harvard.edu/) for the PI of Whipple, [Trevor C. Weekes](https://en.wikipedia.org/wiki/Trevor_C._Weekes), and removing entries that do not seem to refer to the Whipple 10m.
+As such, papers on which Trevor was not a co-author, and papers missing from ADS, may not be present on this list.
+Your corrections and suggestions welcome.

 1. *The 2009 multiwavelength campaign on Mrk 421: Variability and correlation studies*
    **Aleksić, J. et al.**, [Astronomy and Astrophysics, 576, A126](https://doi.org/10.1051/0004-6361/201424216) **(2015)**